 Bantry House is totally charming, privately owned and managed to this day by the Shelwell-Whites, descendants of the Earls of Bantry (through the female line) since the 1760’s.
 It was the first stately home to be opened to the public in Ireland in 1946 and has been delighting visitors ever since.
-What is unique about this property apart from its scenic coastal location, magnificent Italian gardens and eclectic collection of antiques and artefacts from around the world is its accessibility.
-Being privately owned and still lived in it practically talks to you…albeit of heady days gone by, it fires the imagination of an elegant and adventurous past.
-I mean how many drawing rooms do you know that were furnished from a dispersal sale of Louis Phillippe, King of France’s possessions in 1851?
-Hence the fine Abusson tapestries & Savonnerie carpets in the Gobelins & Roses drawing room with a fireplace from the Petit Trianon in Versailles?
+What's unique about this property, apart from its scenic coastal location, magnificent Italian gardens and eclectic collection of antiques and artefacts from around the world, is its accessibility.
+Being privately owned and still lived in it practically talks to you…albeit of a grandiose lifestyle, that's sadly long gone, yet it still can fire the imagination of an elegant and adventurous past.
+I mean how many drawing rooms do you know that were furnished from a dispersal sale of Louis Phillippe, the King of France’s possessions in 1851?
+Hence the fine Abusson tapestries and Savonnerie carpets in the Gobelins & Roses drawing room with a fireplace from the Petit Trianon in Versailles.....

-Elsewhere you’ll will find a letter from Lord Nelson requesting a new foresail for his frigate, sitting alongside a collection of birds eggs from a local school, an arab chest given to the Earl of Bantry while he was working for the sultan of Zanzibar.
-There is an ewer from Lhasa and a set of four mosaic tile floor panels purchased in Naples similar to those being excavated in nearby Pompeii at the time (1843)hinting at the grand tours so favoured by the privileged few back then.
-The real jewel in the coronet though is the cobalt blue dining room with its heavily gilded portraits of King George III of Hanover and Queen Charlotte and Staffordshire Ironstone tableware, still in use today for private dinner parties and wedding celebrations.
+Elsewhere, you’ll will find a letter from Lord Nelson requesting a new foresail for his frigate, sitting alongside a collection of birds eggs from a local school, an Arab chest given to the Earl of Bantry while he was working for the Sultan of Zanzibar.
+There is an ewer from Lhasa and a set of four mosaic tile floor panels purchased in Naples, similar to those being excavated in nearby Pompeii at the time (1843) hinting at the grand tours so favoured by privileged folk back then.
+The real jewel in the crown though is the cobalt blue dining room with its heavy gilded portraits of King George III of Hanover and Queen Charlotte and their collection of Staffordshire Ironstone tableware, still in use today for private dinner parties and wedding celebrations.
 It is the most magnificent dining room I have ever seen anywhere in the world with intricately carved sideboards and tall oak panelled windows looking out onto the covered loggia.
-Where you can relax and enjoy a delicious cream tea (or glass of Prosecco) or a platter of Lord Bantry’s cheeses and a glass of wine from the tearooms.
+Where you can relax and enjoy a delicious cream tea (or a glass of Prosecco) or a platter of Lord Bantry’s cheeses and a glass of wine from the tearooms.
 All of the food is prepared daily with fresh salad from the walled gardens.
 Which are beyond beautiful with a wisteria covered pergola, its twisted stems suggesting a grand old age, surrounding a tufu rock fountain.
-Set in a glorious and intricate pattern of box hedging best admired from top of the 100 steps (well worth the climb) Bantry House is a triumph and certainly not to be missed if you are fortunate enough to be visiting West Cork.
+Set in a glorious and intricate pattern of box hedging best admired from top of the 100 steps (well worth the climb) Bantry House is a triumph and certainly not to be missed if you are fortunate enough to be visiting West Cork.....

 10 Hidden Gems near Bantry House